Nexcess is a web hosting company that’s been around for over 20 years.

 - Ease of Signup: Easy.

-- Payment Methods: Visa, Mastercard, AMEX, Discover credit cards, PayPal, check, and wire transfers.
+- Payment Methods: Visa, Mastercard, AMEX, and Discover credit cards and PayPal.

 - Account Activation: Quick activation.